-Eviction is the legal process to put you out of your house.
+Eviction is the legal process used by a landlord to make a tenant move out.
 To evict you, your landlord must file a civil law suit against you in the King County Superior Court.

 If you are being evicted you should talk to a lawyer as soon as possible.
 The King County Bar Association Housing Justice Project is a good resource for you.
 If you are a landlord who wants to evict your tenant, you should consult a lawyer as well.
 The King County Bar Association’s Lawyer Referral Service is a good place to start.